 Though we covered some options of what to do when you have a dental emergency with no insurance, the best way to protect yourself is to just get dental insurance if you can afford it.

-Don't let dental emergencies chomp away at your finances: Find and compare affordable dental insurance plans in your area.
-Getting a quote takes minutes and can save you lots of money in the long run.
+Don't let dental emergencies chomp away at your finances: Find and compare affordable dental insurance plans in your area - whether you're looking for a long-term dental plan or temporary dental insurance option.